LafayetteCollegeLibraries/generator-dss-react/readme.markdown

-        --es6           # Use es6 modules (ex. `export default` and `import module from 'module')            Default: true --screen        # Shortcut for `--type=screen                                                        Default: false -S,   --shallow       # Use shallow file modules (creates files in `/src` directory)                       Default: false --type          # Type of component (used to determine directory within `/src` to insert)
+        --es6           # Use es6 modules (ex. `export default` and `import module from 'module')            Default: true --screen        # Shortcut for `--type=screen                                                        Default: false -S,   --shallow       # Use shallow file modules (creates files in `/src` directory)                       Default: false -t,   --test          # Adds empty `test.js` file to directory when in full mode                           Default: true --type          # Type of component (used to determine directory within `/src` to insert)

 Arguments: